 Keep in the refrigerator for 5 days in an air tight container or freeze.

 You need to give your dog a treat here and there, because dogs love treats.
-When you give your furry family member a treat after a good training session, for instance, or any other activity that requires their good behavior, not only will your dog learn what you teach it much faster, but it will also feel excited and genuinely happy.
+When you give your furry family member a treat after a good training session, for instance, or any other activity that requires their good behavior, not only will your dog learn things much faster, but he will also feel excited and genuinely happy.

-Happy dogs are healthy dogs, so rewarding your puppy with easy dog treats can not only make it happy, but also significantly improve its health.
-This is especially true if the treats that you give to your dog are healthy and 100% organic, so that your doggie’s health can always be in top condition and any stomach problems are not aggravated by the treats.
+Happy dogs are healthy dogs, so rewarding your puppy with easy dog treats can not only make him happy, but also significantly improve his health.
+This is especially true if the treats you give to your dog are healthy and 100% organic, to ensure any stomach problems are not aggravated by the treats.

 Remember to carefully check the ingredients before you choose any kind of treat for your dog, because only when you make sure that all of the ingredients are good can your canine friend experience the benefits of a healthy life, preferably without an upset tummy that requires easy dog treats.